 Foods appropriate to each holiday are prepared by the children and eaten by the children.
 Creative art projects decorate the rooms and halls to give a holiday feeling to the entire Center.
 The music program emphasizes holiday songs in Hebrew and English.

-To strengthen family life, the parents are welcome to join the children for Shabbat celebrations and special family events.
 Teacher-made and commercial materials and games relating to Jewish themes are integrated into the daily activities.